 The targeting capabilities and sheer volume of internet users make digital advertising a no-brainer in most industries, and your clients are more likely than ever to see the value in digital ads.
 This means you’ll be able to spend less time educating them and more time optimizing your campaigns.

-With a firm grasp on the key digital advertising metrics and how to communicate ROI results, you’ll run successful campaigns and be able to position yourself as an essential part of your client’s business!
+With a firm grasp on how to analyze ads and communicate ROI results, you’ll run successful campaigns and be able to position yourself as an essential part of your client’s business!

-If you’d like help running digital ad campaigns complete with outstanding ROI reporting, just request a demo.
+If you’d like help running digital ad campaigns complete with outstanding ROI analysis and reporting, just request a demo.

 You can also check out our Digital Advertising ROI Report Template here if you’d like a report that breaks down each key metric by advertising channel, and makes your value to clients crystal clear!: